A heuristic search algorithm for discovering large Condorcet domains: The algorithm

+The main objective of a heuristic function is evaluating partial CDs.
+For a partial CD, the heuristic function should calculate a value in proportion to the largest possible full CD size obtainable from it.
+That is, for any given CD, the heuristic function should establish a trend in which the larger the full CD that a partial CD can be, the larger its value.
+Given that all the CDs for $n \leq 7$ have been studied, we aim to develop the heuristic function that applies to the CDs on $n \geq 8$ alternatives.

-For any TRS on $n$ alternatives where $n\geq6$, we developed a heuristic function that computes a value for it by calculating all sets of its five alternative subset states, looking them up in the database, and aggregating these values from the database.
-The heuristic function $f(\mathbf{w}, \mathbf{m})$ performs a linear weighted combination of the number of occurrences of the size of each of five alternative CDs.
+For any TRS on $n$ alternatives where $n\geq6$, the heuristic function given in Equation~(\ref{eq:hf}) takes as input a set complete set of $s( = {n \choose 5})$ subset states and look them up in the database to fetch their values $\mathbf{v}=[v_1, v_2, \ldots, v_s]$ where $v_i\in [1, 20]$.
+They are then aggregated to obtain a single value estimating the goodness of this TRS.
+The aggregation is a linear weighted combination of the number of occurrences of the size of each of the five alternative CDs.

 where $m_i$ denotes the number of occurrences for five alternative CDs of size $i$, and $w_i$ is its corresponding weight.
-For a partial CD, the heuristic function calculates a value in proportion to the largest possible full CD size obtainable from it.
-For any given CD, the heuristic function establishes a trend that the larger the possible size of the partial CD, the larger the value.

-An optimal heuristic function establishes a strong linear relationship between the size of a CD and its value for all the CDs where for any two CDs, $A$ and $B$ if the size of $A$ is larger than that of $B$, the value of $A$ is also higher than that of $B$.
-However, training or building an optimal heuristic function is challenging. \cite{akello2023condorcet} released two complete sets of isomorphic CDs for six and seven alternatives.
-These CDs enabled us to accurately evaluate various value functions by checking the relationship they give rise to between their size and their value.
+To lead the search to find the largest CDs possible, the heuristic function does not account for the 5 alternative restrictions whose size is less than 16 because the size of the 5 alternatives restrictions on the largest CDs on $n \leq 8$ alternatives is larger than or equal to 16 \citep{karpov2024local, leedham2024largest}.
+We conjecture that this also applied for $n > 8$.
+Considering that the larger CDs should, in general, contain more number of larger restrictions, we set the weights with increment values $[1, 2, 3, 4, 5]$, i.e $w_{16}=1, w_{17}=2, w_{18}=3, w_{19}=4, w_{20}=5$.